erodb/Pomegranate/README.md

 **Version 1.0b**
 * Added drop down menu for various hole filling algorithms (Shape-based, Regular, or None)
 * Added an optional manual exclusion phase during whole-cell segmentation's filtering and smoothing

+**Version 1.0c**
+* Replaced the equation for nuclear stability score to a simpler algorithm.